 MEIM has assigned a career consultant who provides guidance through one-on-one appointments.
-Maureen May (based in Pittsburgh) is the Associate Director of Career Services for the MEIM program and works in tandem with the Head of Industry Relations, and the Program Director (both based in Los Angeles).
+Matthew Spangler (based in Pittsburgh) is the Assistant Director of Career Services for the MEIM program and works in tandem with the Head of Industry Relations, and the Program Director (both based in Los Angeles).
 A number of events to help students transition into their careers are planned throughout the two years of the program.

-Appointments with Maureen can be made through Handshake.
-Maureen also holds open office hours and bi-monthly program specific career service meetings/group workshops career service meetings in the first year of the program.
+Appointments with Matthew can be made through Handshake.
+Matthew also holds open office hours and bi-monthly program specific career service meetings/group workshops in the first year of the program.
 The exact dates and times will be communicated at the beginning of each semester.